jonathanw82/HydroBigTent/README.md

 * Lighting time 12v lights, on click will give a menu allowing selection of 0, 12, 14, 16, 18 hours duration.
 * Watering duration, on click will give a menu allowing selection of between 5 and 90 seconds in 0.5 increments duration.
 * Watering time, on click will give a menu allowing selection of auto water off, or if rotated to the right you can select what hour you would like to start watering.
 If at the auto water off selection if the encoder is rotate further left a selection to fur on NFT will appear.
 Further adjustment to NFT can be done in the next menu.
-* NFT with Cycle, on click will give a menu allowing selection of on duration on and duration off in minutes.
+* NFT with Cycle, on click will give a menu allowing selection of on duration and off duration in minutes.
 * Manual water, on click will give a menu allowing selection manual overriding the water pump, in case of now plants needing an initial dousing of nutrient feed.
-* Daylight Saving, on click will give a menu allowing selection or plus or minus 1 hour.
-This only effects the clock on the lcd display and will not change the watering or lighting cycles due to some plants being sensitive to change in lighting durations.
+* Daylight Saving, on click will give a menu allowing selection of plus or minus 1 hour.
+This only effects the clock on the lcd display and will not change the global watering or lighting cycles due to some plants being sensitive to changes in lighting durations.
-* Heat mate temperature settings, on click will give a menu allowing the max temperate of the heat mate from 0 to 25 degrease centigrade.
+* Heat mat temperature settings, on click will give a menu allowing the max temperate of the heat mate from 0 to 25 degrease centigrade.
 * Exit Menu
 * If the centre button on the encoder is held down it will cause the arduino to rest by kicking the watch dog, this can be done regardless of being in setup mode.